Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 That was the nice thing about living in Folctha.
 He never ran out of interesting specimens.

 "Yes... this was definitely caused by malnutrition.
-But how do we *fix* it…?" he muttered to himself.
+But how do we *fix* it...?" he muttered to himself.

 Gorku gave him a Look.